Abefocuson/JavaLearning/README.md

 JavaLearning
 ============

-Some Case for verify Java Function.
+Some Cases for verify Java Function.